spiritix/ga-legacy-cookie-parser/README.md

 * `new GAParser([domains], trackingId = 'UA-XXXYYYZZZ-1', limitRelevant = true)`

 Returns a new instance.
-`domains` must be an array of all domains you want to include in tracking.
+- `domains` must be an array of all domains you want to include in tracking.
+- `trackingId` can be used to link the legacy tracking with an actual GA property, but isn't required at all.
+Make sure to not use the same property for Universal Analytics and legacy tracking, as this will corrupt the collected data.

 # Methods